nmeri17/suphle-docs/src/docs/v1/authentication/index.md

 As previously discussed, login requests are prioritized by the router.
 The login flow begins from the paths set for authentication in the config.
 Requests matching these paths are then forwarded to services attached to it for authentication to be attempted and a response derived.

 ## Completing the login flow
-In order to integrate the default login system to our app, we will need to connect it to our user model/entity
+In order to integrate the default login system to our app, we will need to connect it to our user entity.
+An instance of `Illuminate\Database\Eloquent\Model` is linked by default, in accordance with the underlying ORM.
+When Eloquent is not in use, replace the injected concrete for `Suphple\Contracts\Auth\User` with an implementation conforming to the active ORM.

 ## Customization
 The entry point set on the config to customize login requests is through the renderers, which in turn derive or perform designated actions from the repositories they point to.
+These two concepts are crucial to bending the authentication system to any shape desired.

 /// show config. note: the paths are hard compared. you don't add placeholders except you wish to replace the `authConfig->getPathRenderer]` with a regex that does

 The renderers are the specialized login equivalent of route collections.
 However, rather than implement `Suphple\Contracts\Routing\RouteCollection`, they are required to implement `Suphple\Contracts\LoginRenderers`

+// example

+Note that they're not wrapped in a http method.

 The repos can be considered as the controller action method but for login requests.
+As such, they are expected to provide a validator

+On successful validation, control is handed over to the repos, where there's no need to check for presence of fields.
 In accordance with the two routes on the renderer, the repos are expected to expose two handler methods for successful and failed login attempts respectively.
 On success, `BrowserAuthRepo` initializes a session for the authenticated user and, as directed by the renderer, will redirect to the page of choice. `ApiAuthRepo` on the other hand, responds with the token of the logged in user.

 Both authentication forms utilize an identical identification technique that compares the incoming email and password with a user on the underlying database.
 In later sections, we will see how to customize that when it doesn't satisfy business requirements.

+## Validation
+The difference between login and regular validators is that the method name for the former is being derived from the action method.
+Login only consists of one route, thus, only one valid rule-set is required.
+The default repos, implementing `LoginActions`, return the name of the validator class
+// show method (validatorCollection)

+tell us what it does

 ## Securing routes
 Every collection can decide on what authentication mechanism it prefers to use.
 This is required since route collections are meant to be inter-operable between more than one channel i.e. web, api etc. While different routes utilising diverse mechanisms may seem impractical, the major advantage is for the fluid transition to other channels discussed under the [routing topic](/docs/v1/routing#route-inter-operability).
 During this process, the mechanism internally switches to that used by the active collection.